TramOttawa/stock-analysis/README.md

 ## Summary

-### Advantages of refactoring code
+### Advantages and disadvantes of refactoring code
 * After refactoring, the code is fresher, easier to understand or read, less complex and easier to maintain.
-* Disadvantages of Code Refactoring: Time Consuming: You may have no idea how much time it may take to complete the process.
+* Disadvantages of Code Refactoring is time consuming: You may have no idea how much time it may take to complete the process.
 It may also land you into a situation where you have no idea where to go.

-### Advantages and Disadvantages of the original and refactored VBA scripts:
+### Advantages and disadvantages of the original and refactored VBA scripts:
-* The obvious advantage of VBA refactoring code is that it makes it more efficient if you get it right.
-An 82% reduction in execution time can be huge if analyzing thousands of rows of data.
+* The obvious advantage of VBA refactoring code is that it makes more efficient if you get it right.
+An 86% reduction in execution time can be significant if analyzing thousands of rows of data.
 * A huge risk with refactoring is that your errors may destroy an already working code.
 It is highly recommended that you save your original code and any changes you make frequently in case you run into any issues.
-That way you can always go back a step without needing to start completely over.
-It is suggested that to avoid deleting codes by accident, it is useful to use the msgBox script to confirm.
+It is suggested to use the msgBox script to confirm before deleting any coding.